haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 * [Known issues](#known-issues)

 ## 1. Quick Start
-Before starting, we recommend you to
+Before starting, we recommend you to follow wiki to configure the simulation environment.
 Activate the ros environment:
 ```
   conda activate ros_env